Eddie Yost: Personal life and family

 While playing for the Detroit Tigers, Yost married Patricia Healy, who worked for their front office in public relations.
 They had two daughters, Felita Yost Carr and Alexis; a son, Mike; and two grandsons, Edward and Joseph.
 Patricia died on January 6, 2007.

 Yost's daughter Felita competed in ice dancing during the 1997 U.S. Figure Skating Championships.
 Following her active career in ice skating, she is now a coach of figure skating.

 Eddie's son, Michael is current Boston College indoor pole vault record holder.

 His grandson Edward played varsity baseball at Huntington Beach High School in California and is a lefthand pitcher.
 Edward was a member of the 2015 HBHS varsity baseball team which won the California Interscholastic Federation – Southern Section Division 1 Championship on June 6, 2015.
-Edward Yost is currently playing for Pepperdine University as part of the Pepperdine Waves baseball team.
+Edward Yost played for Pepperdine University through 2019 as part of the Pepperdine Waves baseball team.

 Yost and his family had moved to Boston's western suburbs during his tenure with the Red Sox and he lived there in retirement.
 He died of cardiovascular disease in Weston, Massachusetts, on October 16, 2012, aged 86.